 Sitting around a small fire, adding twigs and poking the embers is fun, isn't it?
 Perhaps we are even hard-wired to enjoy a campfire.
-The safety and survival associations with fire have been instilled in us for many thousands of years.
-Perhaps we are more motivated to survive than we are to be reasonable or considerate of others.
+The safety and survival associations with fire have been instilled in us for at least thirty five thousand years.
+I suppose we are more motivated to survive than we are to be reasonable or considerate of others.
 As a species I think we are still working on those attributes.
 Maybe that is why Paul Revere thought it was very important for a board of health to have the ability to help people who were being harmed by the inconsiderate behaviors of others.
-Maybe Paul Revere came to realize that he could not predict all the ways that people might be rude and so he had better not list the particulars, but, instead, cite the reasoning and give it an inclusive name.
-He called the consequences of all the inconsiderate behaviors creating public health problems a nuisance.
+Maybe Paul Revere came to realize that he could not predict all the particular ways that people might be rude and so he had better not list the particulars but, instead, cite the reasoning and give it an inclusive name.
+He called the consequences of all the inconsiderate behaviors a nuisance.
 He gave a few examples such as noise, dust and odors but nuisances were not limited to those examples.